 The project was launched in May 2008 when a team from Children’s flew to Ghana to observe the unique conditions faced by Donkor and his colleagues from Nigeria and Ethiopia.
 The Phil and Helen Smart "Unknown Child" Endowment for International Patients helped make the trip possible by covering some of the team's travel expenses.

 While there, the clinicians participated in care and surgeries.
 As part of the project, physicians from Ghana, Ethiopia and Nigeria have also visited Children’s.

 A Necessity for Life

-"At Children’s, I see healthy bouncing babies come in for cleft surgeries — I rarely see that at home," says Dr. H.O.
-Olasoji, a surgeon from Nigeria who spent a week in Seattle in September.
+"At Children’s, I see healthy bouncing babies come in for cleft surgeries – I rarely see that at home," says Dr. H.O.
+Olasoji, a surgeon from Nigeria who spent a week at Seattle Children's.

 Olasoji explains that most children with clefts that he sees are malnourished because they have difficulty eating, and are sick because their bodies are too weak to fight infections.
 They need lifesaving care from a pediatrician before they can undergo cleft repair.

 Once a child recovers from illness, Olasoji may never see that child for cleft surgery.
 Often parents return home, not understanding that corrective surgery is essential to their child's survival.